hl-yang/hl-yang.github.io/index.md

 He is an IEEE member (SM'19-M'22) and a CCF member (SM'18-M'22).

-He has qualified as a computer master's tutor since the 2023 branch, and self-motivated students are welcome to join.
+He has qualified as a master’s tutor starting from the 2023 branch, and self-motivated students are welcome to join.

 Address: 11/F, Ke Run Building, Ke Lian Road, Guangming District, Shenzhen, China.(518000)